June 11-17, 2023

 Admissions

 The program is designed for rising 10th, 11th, and 12th grade students.
-There are no specific prerequisites, as students receive instruction and guidance in the skills that are used during the program.
+There are no specific prerequisites apart from interest and curiosity: students receive instruction and guidance in the skills that are used during the program.
 Any student who is willing to make a conscientious effort will be able to complete the course assignments successfully.
-Enrollment is limited to 40 students; preference will be given to rising seniors.
+Enrollment is limited to 40 students.
 If the enrollment limit is reached prior to the closing date for applications a waiting list will be established.

 Application Procedure & Program Cost

-The program cost is $800.00, which includes the cost of tuition, room, board, and studio fee.
-The payment is due by April 28, 2022.
-Refunds will not be made after May 10, 2022.
+The program cost is $700.00, which includes the cost of tuition, room, board, and studio fee.
+Refunds will not be made after May 12, 2025.
 The SoA encourages payments through its online system, but participants may also pay with a check (made payable to the School of Architecture).

-The Charlotte Chapter of the American Institute of Architects has provided funding for a limited number of scholarships for this year’s SoA Summer Design Academy.
-For those interested in these scholarships, there is a portion of the application to fill out and submit.
+The Charlotte Chapter of the American an Institute of Architects and the Charlotte ACE Mentor Program have provided funding for a limited number of scholarships for this year’s SoA Summer Design Academy.
+For those interested in applying to these scholarships, please contact Adjunct Faculty Will Philemon at wphilemo@charlotte.edu.

-The application and online payment system are accessible on the SoA website:
+The application and online payment system will be accessible on the SoA website on or around February 7, 2025.

 Contact

-For more information, please contact the office of the David R. Ravin School of Architecture at 704-687-0101 or soa-info@charlotte.edu, or Associate Professor Greg Snyder at gsnyder@charlotte.edu.
+For more information, please contact the office of the David R. Ravin School of Architecture at 704-687-0101 or soa-info@charlotte.edu, or Adjunct Faculty Will Philemon at wphilemo@charlotte.edu.

 David R. Ravin School of Architecture